Helping You Prepare

 - Have an area that is just for them and not shared with other dogs or animals

-- All areas where they can escaped are sealed off
+- All areas where they can escape are sealed off

 Crate training is something we recommend to help your Jug with its behaviour as well as give it a safe place to hide if it needs some alone time.
 This is not a method everyone uses and it really depends on your own personal situation but it is something that worked for us.

 Jugs aren’t the biggest dogs in the world but the cost of food is still something to consider.
 Are you able to always have good food for you Jug to eat?
 Poor nutrition and lack of fibre can lead to health problems so be sure to research the best dog food for your Jug.
 We

 recommend feeding your jug wet and dry dog food – there are plenty of brands out for you to consider however we have used Pedigree Vital Protection and Pedigree’s Wet Food in Jelly and he seems to love it!

 A constant supply of water is also a must and your dog should always be able to have access to it.
 Bare that in mind when you’re planning where your dog will spend most of its time.